-The weathering was on the outside face of this very striking formation.
+The weathering shown above, was on the outside face of this very striking formation.
 In this photo you may think Nat is probably celebrating having left me at the top to wax lyric about fracture patterns and basalt intrusions (and following the recent pumice dissertation I wouldn’t have blamed her)…

 but she was just happy to get to the bottom of it and find a perfect rock pool to cool off in.

-Peter and Oz picked us up from the beach on the other side of the headland, and claiming that there were no fish in this bay, suggested we move on The Cape Gloucester Resort to buy a seafood lunch instead.
+Peter and Oz picked us up from the beach on the other side of the headland, and claiming that there were no fish in this bay, suggested we move on to The Cape Gloucester Resort to buy a seafood lunch instead.

 So the next day we moved on to Cape Gloucester Resort (a very nice anchorage – lots of boats, but lots of room too).
 It was AFL Grand Final night and apparently, we ‘needed’ to be near TV coverage.

 The resort bar/restaurant was full, but service was good.
 The bar is known for their prawns and they are totally excellent and the serving sizes are huge.
 Affogato for dessert and retire back to the boat for the night.
 Definitely baked beans on toast for tea that night.